See clearer on

 It’s estimated that 90% of blind people live in low-income countries, yet 80% of blindness is preventable or avoidable with treatment.

-This year the theme for the day is 'No more avoidable blindness' and it is hoped that all organisations participating in events will use the day to highlight the areas that they feel are most important and require priority, for example, 'no more Cataract'.
+This year the theme for the day is ‘Make Vision Count’ and it is hoped that all organisations participating in events will use the day to highlight the areas that they feel are most important and require priority.